mosman7/Virtualisation/README.md

 - check files available in current location - `ls`
 - navigate to folder `cd folder name`
 - how to navigate out of folder `cd ..` or `cd`
-- how to delets a folder `rm -rf filename`
+- how to delete a folder `rm -rf filename`
 - copy file from 1 location to another
 - for admin access `sudo` switych to admin user `sudo su`
 - change permission `chmod instruction filename`e.g chmod 700 text.txt